 All students in the PhD Programs must take the Comprehensive Examination to demonstrate their ability to integrate their knowledge of their research area and their potential to achieve the level of performance expected of a PhD candidate in chemistry and/or biochemistry.
 The examination is administered by the Comprehensive Examination Committee in the third semester of residency in the program.
-Students who began in the Fall Semester will complete their exam between October 15 and November 15 of the second year.
-Students who began in the Spring Semester will complete the exam between March 15 and April 15 of the second year.
-Students must have completed at least four 500 level courses and three CHM/BCH 501 seminars before taking the exam.
+Fall semester exams will be administered between October 15 and November 15.
+Spring semester exams will be administered between March 15 and April 15.
+Students must have completed at least four 500-level courses before taking the exam.
+Course enrollment for the current semester will count toward the required totals.